esoterkit/cs2-base/README.md

+# Information
+This is officially a discontinued project.

 # 👽 Information
 This cheat base is made for CS2 (Counter-Strike: 2), this is intended for people that wanna get into the game hacking scene or just want to learn C++ in general.
 This base is really beginner friendly and also delivers great functionality such as:
 + Useful / Beginner friendly comments in the lines for learning usage or for maybe pasting some lines of code, everyone is welcome to take a look or maybe take this as inspiration.
 Feel free of what you wanna do with it, for a proper list of the environment can be found on the bases utility folder